whistle-plugins/whistle.combo/README.md

 A combo plugin base on [tianmajs](https://github.com/tianmajs) for whistle.

+A combo url is like `http://i.cdn.com/??x.js,y.js,z.js`. whistle.combo splits the combo url to a path array `[x.js, y.js, z.js]` and concat them one by one.

 ## Usage

 **1. install [whistle](https://github.com/avwo/whistle)(version of whistle must above or equal 0.12.3, check yourself by typing `w2 -V`) first, then start whistle, and set your config, visit [https://github.com/avwo/whistle](https://github.com/avwo/whistle) to get more info about whistle usage**